Markdale Baptist Church

 23 So if you are offering your gift at the altar and there remember that your brother has something against you, 24 leave your gift there before the altar and go.
 First be reconciled to your brother, and then come and offer your gift.

+Jesus never clarifies whether the brother has a right to be angry or not (i.e. whether you have done something wrong or not, however it is a reasonable conclusion.
 Reconciliation involves forgiveness, both the seeking and extending.
-We’re a hypocrite if we think we’re ok with God but aren’t ok with our neighbour (so far as it depends on us, Ro 12:18).
+We’re a hypocrite if we think we’re ok with God but aren’t ok with our neighbour John tells us, 1 Jn 4:20 (so far as it depends on us, Ro 12:18).
 If we know we’ve sinned we’re called to own up to it both to God and to others.
-In fact, in Mt 6:14–15 Jesus goes so far as to say not to do this will become an impediment to God forgiving us:
+In fact, in Mt 6:14–15 Jesus goes so far as to say not doing this will become an impediment to God forgiving us:

 14 For if you forgive others their trespasses, your heavenly Father will also forgive you, 15 but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.